MOSTRA PRINCIPE (Main Exhibition)

 “ENRICO MAGNANI PESCIA.
 THE ART OF HANDMADE PAPER SINCE 1481“

-The Mostra Principe (Main Exhibition) of this 27th edition will be dedicated to “Enrico Magnani Pescia.
+The Mostra Principe (Main Exhibition) of this 27th edition was dedicated to “Enrico Magnani Pescia.
 The art of handmade paper since 1481” which, over time and still today, links its production to international artists, writers and names of excellence.

-“The life of the Paper mill” will be recreated in a special section, where it will be possible to study the different phases of the manufacturing process through the live work of the master papermaker, while he is making the paper by hand; of the master filigree artist who will illustrate the process of making a watermark; as well as to discover the technique of sewing the watermark onto the paper mould, by means of a special sewing machine.
+“The life of the Paper mill” was recreated in a special section, where it was possible to study the different phases of the manufacturing process through the live work of the master papermaker, while he was making the paper by hand; of the master filigree artist who illustrated the process of making a watermark; as well as to discover the technique of sewing the watermark onto the paper mould, by means of a special sewing machine.